Nexmo/station/app/views/contribute/guides/writing-style-guide.md

 * *Better:* You can now click the button to register your Nexmo Number.
 * *Best:* Click the button to register your Nexmo Number.

-Use Nexmo rather than 'we' when referring to the company.
+Use Vonage rather than 'we' when referring to the company.

 Example:

 * *Avoid:* We also provide an SMS API.
-* *Better:* Nexmo also provides an SMS API.
+* *Better:* Vonage also provides an SMS API.

 ## Use American English